Psychology of music: Rise of empirical study (1860–1960)

-The latter 19th century saw the development of modern music psychology alongside the emergence of a general empirical psychology, one which passed through similar stages of development.
+The latter 19th century saw the development of the psychology of music alongside the emergence of a general empirical psychology, one which passed through similar stages of development.
 The first was structuralist psychology, led by Wilhelm Wundt, which sought to break down experience into its smallest definable parts.
 This expanded upon previous centuries of acoustic study, and included Helmholtz developing the resonator to isolate and understand pure and complex tones and their perception, the philosopher Carl Stumpf using church organs and his own musical experience to explore timbre and absolute pitch, and Wundt himself associating the experience of rhythm with kinesthetic tension and relaxation.

-As structuralism gave way to Gestalt psychology and behaviorism at the turn of the century, music psychology moved beyond the study of isolated tones and elements to the perception of their inter-relationships and human reactions to them, though work languished behind that of visual perception.
+As structuralism gave way to Gestalt psychology and behaviorism at the turn of the century, the psychology of music moved beyond the study of isolated tones and elements to the perception of their inter-relationships and human reactions to them, though work languished behind that of visual perception.
 In Europe Géza Révész and Albert Wellek developed a more complex understanding of musical pitch, and in the US the focus shifted to that of music education and the training and development of musical skill.
 Carl Seashore led this work, producing his The Measurement of Musical Talents and The Psychology of Musical Talent.
 Seashore used bespoke equipment and standardized tests to measure how performance deviated from indicated markings and how musical aptitude differed between students.

-In 1963 F. Chrysler was the first one to use the term "science of music" when he was working on his "year book for musical" knowledge.
 European musicology was found in Greek.
 They were focused on the philosophy, and the concepts of any relations with music.
 Greek's several theories rose later to Arab and the Christians theories.
 Although their theories survived, they were also corrupted along the way, in the Middle Ages of Europe.